I bring an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique or modality.

 Systemic: relating to or involving a whole system

-So put simply, in the context of Massage Therapy taking a systemic approach means that I look at your problem or concern within the context of your whole body being one complete system.
+So put simply, in the context of Massage Therapy taking a systemic approach means that your RMT looks at your problem or concern within the context of your whole body being one complete system.

 Here’s a basic example: